E-Type (musician): Awards

 E-Type participated in the Swedish Dance Music Awards in March 1995.
 He won three awards: Best Song, Best Artist and Newcomer.
 In 1999, E-Type was nominated for a Swedish Grammy in the category 'Modern Dance', along with Dr. Bombay, Richi M and Black Moses.

 Personal life

-As off spring of 2022, E-Type is in a relationship with Melinda Jacobs (born in 1984), known as the foster mother of the late Lilla hjärtat (English translation: Little Heart).
-On August 21, 2022, the couple announced that they were expecting their first child together, due in January, 2023.
-This will be the first child of E-Type since he don't have any children of his own, while this will be Jacobs' fourth biological child along with all of her foster children, which she has taken on over the years.
+As of spring of 2022, E-Type is in a relationship with Melinda Jacobs, known as the foster mother of the late Lilla hjärtat.
+On August 21, 2022, the couple announced that they were expecting their first child together, due in January 2023.
+This would be E-Type's firstborn since he had not had any children of his own, while this would be Jacobs' fourth biological child along with all of her foster children, which she has taken on over the years.